bayyangjie/Uber-Trips-Analysis/README.md

 # Data Storage on Google Compute Engine (GCE)
 The csv dataset is loaded into GCE and stored there.
 An API connection will then be setup to connect to MAGE for executing the data pipeline codes.

-# Creating the data pipeline using MAGE
+# Data Pipeline creation with MAGE

 ## MAGE - DATA LOADER block
 The csv data is extracted using the url generated in GCE and then converted into a dataframe.